David B. Jones, CEO, Mercer Talent Enterprise

 Persistence is all about resilience and is essentially the same thing in Hirschman’s definition.
 This response to negative situations involves gritting your teeth and bearing it: working hard even though your job is stifling your potential and deeply unrewarding, sticking by your spouse no matter how bad your relationship becomes or supporting your government even though you disagree with their policies and they do not represent your interests at all.

 Only exit and voice have the potential to improve your circumstances, as speaking up may lead to improvement if you have some control or influence on the situation and if not, it may be logical to explore options to expand your influence or leave altogether.
 Interestingly, neglect and persistence (resilience) are essentially all about ignoring or putting up with the negative situation, whilst accepting that they will not be improved.
-Logically, resilience alone will not support individual or organisational innovation or improvement in performance results.
+Logically, resilience alone will not support individual or organizational innovation or improvement in performance results.

-Our research at The Talent Enterprise reveals that high potential, fully engaged and high performing individuals are all able to balance their strengths of resilience with complimentary strengths to optimise their performance and productivity.
+Our research at Mercer Talent Enterprise reveals that high potential, fully engaged and high performing individuals are all able to balance their strengths of resilience with complimentary strengths to optimize their performance and productivity.
 Our data shows Resilience to have strong positive and statistically significant correlations with Agility (r=0.615), Energy (r=0.560), Collaboration (r=0.522), Optimism (r=0.521), Venturesome (r=0.520) and Contribution (r=0.508).
 Highly resilient individuals who do not have these complementary strengths, are at a greater risk of demonstrating leadership derailers, being perceived negatively by others around them in terms of not promoting employee engagement and workplace wellbeing and failing to lead change and innovation.

 Resilience alone can also be sinister in its broader social aspect.
 Ever since Andrew Zolli and Ann Marie Healy’s 2012 book “Resilience: Why Things Bounce Back”, the question has needed to be asked, who benefits?
 They stated that the desire to actually solve problems or improve their impact is “an alluring and moral vision”, but ultimately wrong.
 Instead, the authors argued for a recognition that major human challenges are difficult to solve and perhaps it is preferable to get better at coping, whether through stress management techniques, improving emergency services or just simply changing people’s expectations about how satisfied and fulfilled their careers and lives generally could be.
-So, in their terms, not only does a focus on resilience create damaging limits to our expectations in our life generally, it is also misconstrued as a competence for our social institutions and an organisational capability in order to deal with crises, it is not a prescription for our individual behaviour.
+So, in their terms, not only does a focus on resilience create damaging limits to our expectations in our life generally, it is also misconstrued as a competence for our social institutions and an organizational capability in order to deal with crises, it is not a prescription for our individual behavior.

 Indeed, it is unacceptable and unproductive to just “put up with it and carry on regardless” in many cases.
 This is certainly the case when it comes to environmental degradation, racism, sexism, violent terrorism, gross inequality, etc. When faced with such issues, the resilient approach can encourage us to just put your head down and push on regardless, after all what did we expect anyway, a habitable world to live in, equal opportunities and safety and security for ourselves, our neighbours, our friends and our families?
-When resilience in isolation encourages fatalism, this does not need to be celebrated or pursued as a desirable behavioural trope.
+When resilience in isolation encourages fatalism, this does not need to be celebrated or pursued as a desirable behavioral trope.

-Resilience does not equate to mental toughness, and in many cases, it is just plain dumb to just keep getting up and trying the same thing again and again, without learning from our experience and to change our behaviour in a more productive way.
-Resilience is a necessary but not sufficient condition for our individual, team and organisational success.
+Resilience does not equate to mental toughness, and in many cases, it is just plain dumb to just keep getting up and trying the same thing again and again, without learning from our experience and to change our behavior in a more productive way.
+Resilience is a necessary but not sufficient condition for our individual, team and organizational success.
 In isolation it does not deliver, and can in fact have a negative impact, without the complementary strengths of growth mindset, optimism, confidence, purpose, efficacy, collaboration, courage and agility also added to our approach.
 It is time to shift the focus from resilience alone, and merely surviving to thriving in a more rounded and sustainable way.

 Zolli, A. & Healy A.M.
 (2012), “Resilience: Why Things Bounce Back”, Headline Publishing, London